 Vipassana means to watch things as they actually are.
 It is one of India’s earliest techniques of meditation.
 This technique was taught in India many years ago as a universal solution for universal ills.
 This vipassana meditation is known as the art of living.
-It is non-religious technique intents for the complete eradication of mental impurities.
+It is a non-religious technique intended for the complete eradication of mental impurities.
 It also aims for the resulting highest happiness of full liberation.

 There are various styles of meditation.
 But the difference between Vipassana and other styles of meditation is vital and it requires to be totally understood.
 There are two main styles of meditation in Buddhism.
 They are distinct mental skills, modes of working or qualities of consciousness.
 In Pali, the previous language of Theravada literature is known as Vipassana and Samatha.

 The term Vipassana can be translated as insight.
 This means a clear understanding of exactly what is happening as it happens.
 The term Samatha can be translated as concentration or serenity.
 This is the condition in which the mind is carried to rest.
 It focused just on one thing and not allowed to wander.
 When this thing is done, a deep calm permeates body and mind.
 It is the state of peacefulness which must be experienced to be understood.

 Vipassana is a technique of self-transformation through self-surveillance.
 It concentrates on the deep interconnection between mind and body.
 This can be experienced directly by regular attention to the physical sense that forms the life of the body.
 This is also constantly interconnected and conditions the life of the mind.
 It is this observation-based, self-examining journey to the usual route of mind and body.
 It disperses mental impurity, resultant in a composed mind full of love and compassion.